MahmudOnWeb/TetrisDotNetCoreWpf/README.md

 ## Figures design

 There are odf diagram files, made with Libre Office(r) draw.
 For every diagram there is a screen-shot added.
-For example, the figure commonly known as L tetromino, described in this project in Right Winkel class, have the follwing diagram:
+For example, the figure commonly known as L tetromino, described in this project in Right Winkel class, have the following diagram:

 ![L tetrimono](https://github.com/MahmudOnWeb/TetrisDotNetCoreWpf/blob/master/RightWinkel%20-%20L.PNG?raw=true)